-Here at Whaddon Church of England School, we have our own procedures for managing concerns and/or allegations against those working in school to include staff, supply teachers, volunteers and contractors.

-KCSIE date removed - Part four contains comprehensive guidance covering the two levels of allegations/concern:

-- 1. allegations that may meet the harms threshold - 2.
+- 12.1.
+Here at Whaddon C of E School we have our own procedures for managing concerns and/or allegations against those working in school to include staff, supply teacher, volunteers and contractors. - 12.2.
+KCSIE Part four contains comprehensive guidance covering the two levels of allegations/concern: - 1. allegations that may meet the harms threshold - 2.
 Allegations/concerns that do not meet the harms threshold referred to for the purpose of this guidance as 'low level concerns'.

-All school staff, supply staff, volunteers and contractors must take care not to place themselves in a vulnerable position with a child.
+12.3 All school staff, supply staff, volunteers and contractors must take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents/carers to be conducted in view of other adults.
-Our lone working policy factors in times of the day or week when staff may be working on site, alone.
+Our lone working policy and safeguarding leaflet for visitors outlines best safe practice for children and volunteers/staff/ external agencies.

-We understand that a pupil may make an allegation against a member of staff, member of supply staff, volunteer or contractor.
+12.4 At Whaddon School we understand that a pupil may make an allegation against a member of staff, member of supply staff, volunteer or contractor.
 If such an allegation is made, the member of staff notified of the allegation will immediately inform the Headteacher or the most senior teacher if the Headteacher is not present.
 If the allegation is made against the Headteacher, the Chair of Governors must be informed.

-At Whaddon Church of England School, we recognise that an allegation may be made if a member of staff, a member of supply staff, a governor, a volunteer or a contractor has:
+12.5 At Whaddon C of E School we recognise that an allegation may be made if a member of staff, a member of supply staff, a governor, a volunteer or a contractor has:

-- Behaved in a way that has harmed a child, or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
-This includes behaviours both inside and outside of school.
+- Behaved in a way that has harmed a child, or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children